matomo-org/developer-documentation/docs/4.x/generated/Piwik/Piwik.md

        The list of site IDs to check access for.
 - It does not return anything or a mixed result.
 - It throws one of the following exceptions:
-    - [`Exception`](http://php.net/class.Exception) &mdash; if the current user does not have write access to every site in the list.
+    - `Stmt_Namespace\Exception` &mdash; if the current user does not have write access to every site in the list.

 <a name="isuserhassomeviewaccess" id="isuserhassomeviewaccess"></a>
 <a name="isUserHasSomeViewAccess" id="isUserHasSomeViewAccess"></a>